MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Remove-MgGroupMemberByRef.md

 ## SYNOPSIS
 Remove a member from a group via the members navigation property.
 You can't remove a member from groups with dynamic memberships.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaGroupMemberByRef](/powershell/module/Microsoft.Graph.Beta.Groups/Remove-MgBetaGroupMemberByRef?view=graph-powershell-beta)

 ## SYNTAX